vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 As of 9 AM, while I still feel a little bit of bloating, there doesn't appear to be any comeuppance for my exercise of yesterday.

+NOTE: Starting from this point onward, I will stop daily recording, but will continue to record cases where something sufficiently unusual happened.

 ## Thermal comfort